Logo-ajehe

 Systematic Review

-Marzieh Fattaahi Darghlou ORCID logo, Hoda Arabzadeh ORCID logo, Younes Mohammadi* ORCID logo
+Marzieh Fattahi-Darghlou 1,2 ORCID logo, Hoda Arabzadeh 1, Younes Mohammadi 2,3* ORCID logo

 Abstract

-Our purpose was to determine the relationship between short and long-term exposure to air pollution and COVID-19 mortality and morbidity using a systematic reviews and meta-analysis.
-We searched Scopus, PubMed and Web of Sciences up to 1 February 2023, for original in any language.
-Observational studies that have reported risk estimates for the association between short and long-term exposure to air pollution and COVID-19 mortality and morbidity were considered.
-The methodological quality of the included articles was assessed using the Newcastle-Ottawa scale.
-Pooled estimates were calculated using the random effect model.
-We used I2 statistic and chi-square test to investigate the existence of heterogeneity between studies.
-To evaluate the possibility of publication bias, Egger's test and Begg's test were used.
-A total of 2,823 articles were identified in the initial search of databases until 1 February 2023.
-Finally, 12 studies were included in the meta-analysis.
-The result of the meta-analysis showed that there is a significant relationship between PM10 and O3 and mortality of COVID-19, with a relative risk of 1.02 and a confidence interval (1.01 to 1.04) and a relative risk of 1.09 and a confidence interval (1.04 to 1.14) Respectively.
-Our meta-analysis suggests that exposure to O3 and PM10 is associated with an increased risk of mortality of COVID-19.
-These findings highlight the importance of reducing air pollution levels to protect public health, particularly in the context of the ongoing COVID-19 pandemic.
+Our objective was to determine the relationship between short-term and long-term exposure to air pollution and COVID-19 mortality and morbidity through a systematic review and meta-analysis.
+To do so, Scopus, PubMed, and Web of Science databases were searched for original studies up to February 1, 2023.
+Observational studies reporting risk estimates for the association between air pollution exposure and COVID-19 outcomes were included.
+The methodological quality of the selected articles was assessed using the Newcastle-Ottawa scale (NOS).
+Pooled estimates were calculated using a random effects model.
+We employed the I² statistic and chi-square test to assess heterogeneity among studies.
+Egger’s and Begg’s tests were used to evaluate potential publication bias.
+A total of 2823 articles were identified in the initial database search.
+After screening, 12 studies met the inclusion criteria and were included in the meta-analysis.
+The results indicated a significant association between PM10 and O3 exposure and COVID-19 mortality, with relative risks of 1.02 (95% confidence interval: 1.01 to 1.04) and 1.09 (95% confidence interval: 1.04 to 1.14), respectively.
+Our meta-analysis suggests that exposure to O3 and PM10 is associated with an increased risk of COVID-19 mortality.
+Additionally, the study found a significant link between exposure to NO2 , PM2.5, and PM10 and increased COVID-19 mortality, with PM2.5 showing the strongest association.
+These findings underscore the need for effective policies to mitigate the health impacts of air pollution and highlight the importance of integrated strategies to address the broader effects of climate change.

 First Name